yehonathank/virtual-lab/nanobody_design/discussions/updated_workflow/discussion_4.md

 ## Principal Investigator

-Based on the agenda and the data provided from previous meetings and current experimental results, here's a detailed response to each question to refine our updated design workflow:
+Based on the previous summaries and the current agenda, here are my responses to the questions:

-1. **Number of Top Mutations from ESM for Further Analysis**
+### 1. Number of Top Ranked Mutations to Keep for Analysis by AlphaFold-Multimer and Rosetta
-   - **Answer**: We'll select the top 50 mutations based on ESM LLR for further analysis with AlphaFold-Multimer and Rosetta.
+- **Answer**: I propose keeping the top 50 mutations.
+This number balances the need to explore a wider range of mutations given the observed cross-reactivity and specificity challenges, especially since we are targeting both JN.1 and KP.3 RBDs.

-2. **Rationale for Change in Number of Top Mutations**
+### 2. Rationale for Change
-   - **Answer**: Previously, we chose the top 20 mutations due to computational constraints and early-stage exploration.
-However, given the promising results from initial ELISA assays and a need to increase the diversity and potential cross-reactivity of our candidates, we've decided to expand the pool to 50.
-This allows us to explore a broader mutation landscape and identify mutations potentially beneficial across multiple strains.
+- **Answer**: In the previous plan, we evaluated the top 20 mutations using AlphaFold-Multimer and Rosetta.
+Given the complexity of targeting multiple variants and the need to enhance cross-reactivity, increasing this number allows a broader exploration, which may uncover mutations with better binding profiles across both targets.

-3. **Weighted Score (WS) Formula for Mutated Nanobodies**
+### 3. Formula for Computing Weighted Score (WS)
-   - **Answer**: The new WS formula will be:
+- **Answer**: The revised formula will be:
   \[
-     \text{WS} = 0.15 \times \text{(ESM LLR)} + 0.35 \times \left(\frac{\text{AF ipLDDT (JN.1)} + \text{AF ipLDDT (KP.3)}}{2}\right) - 0.25 \times \left(\frac{\text{RS dG (JN.1)} + \text{RS dG (KP.3)}}{2}\right)
+  \text{WS} = w_1 \times \text{(ESM LLR)} + w_2 \times \left(\frac{\text{AF ipLDDT (JN.1)} + \text{AF ipLDDT (KP.3)}}{2}\right) - w_3 \times \left(\frac{\text{RS dG (JN.1)} + \text{RS dG (KP.3)}}{2}\right)
   \]
-   - **Rationale**: The formula emphasizes binding confidence and energy to both JN.1 and KP.3, reflecting our dual-target focus.
-The weights are adjusted to give greater importance to structural predictions and binding energy, which have shown significant correlation with improved ELISA results.
+  - New weights: \( w_1 = 0.2 \), \( w_2 = 0.4 \), \( w_3 = 0.4 \).

-4. **Rationale for Change in WS Formula**
+### 4. Rationale for WS Formula Change
-   - **Answer**: The modifications in weights and inclusion of both JN.1 and KP.3 reflect our updated goal of achieving cross-variant binding.
-Adjusting these weights prioritizes structural stability (AF ipLDDT) and binding energy (RS dG), which are more aligned with observed ELISA outcomes and our dual-target strategy.
+- **Answer**: The main change is the incorporation of both JN.1 and KP.3 metrics for AlphaFold-Multimer and Rosetta.
+This change reflects our dual targeting strategy, ensuring both variants contribute equally to the score.
+The weights for binding confidence and energy are adjusted to reflect the increased importance of achieving a balance between structural stability and binding affinity.

-5. **Number of Top Ranked Mutated Nanobodies for Next Round**
+### 5. Number of Top Ranked Mutated Nanobodies for Next Round of Mutation
-   - **Answer**: We will select the top 10 mutated nanobodies for the next round of mutation.
+- **Answer**: Select the top 10 mutated nanobodies for further mutation in the next round.

-6. **Rationale for Change in Top Ranked Selection**
+### 6. Rationale for Change
-   - **Answer**: Previously, we kept 5 mutations per iteration, but expanding to 10 allows us to maintain diversity in our candidates while ensuring that we are not overly restrictive in the early rounds of mutation.
-This approach balances computational resources and the need to explore a wider mutation space.
+- **Answer**: Previously, we retained 5 mutations per iteration.
+Increasing this to 10 ensures we capture a broader set of promising candidates, enhancing the likelihood of identifying nanobody variants with strong cross-reactivity and specificity given the additional variants being targeted.

-7. **Number of Rounds of Mutation Starting with Nb21 and Ty1 Mutants**
+### 7. Number of Rounds of Mutation
-   - **Answer**: We will conduct 5 rounds of mutation.
+- **Answer**: I propose running a total of 5 rounds of mutation.

-8. **Rationale for Change in Number of Rounds**
+### 8. Rationale for Change
-   - **Answer**: Initially, 3-4 iterations were planned, but given the complexity of achieving cross-variant specificity and the promising initial results, an additional round allows for more refinement.
-This ensures thorough exploration of the mutation space and adequate iterations to converge on high-affinity, cross-variant binders.
+- **Answer**: The previous plan suggested 3-4 iterations.
+Given the expanded scope of targeting multiple variants and the increased number of candidates per round, a longer iterative process allows for more thorough exploration and refinement, ensuring robustness and efficacy of the final nanobody designs.

-This plan is designed to build on existing successes while expanding our exploration capabilities to identify nanobodies with broad neutralization potential against SARS-CoV-2 variants.
+These adjustments to the design process aim to enhance the versatility and cross-reactivity of the nanobodies, addressing the dual challenge of specificity and breadth across multiple SARS-CoV-2 variants.